 When a child who is restrained in becoming adult is involved in the evaluative situation, the orthopedagogue selects from the groundforms.
-In conjunction with these forms, there also are aids available.
+In conjunction with these forms, there are aids available.
 In this regard, Langeveld (135, 55) distinguishes among six aids available to the orthopedagogic evaluator:

-- (i) works which the child brings up himself, e.g., schoolwork, drawings, written texts, etc.; - (ii) learning abilities as manifests with the help of intelligence media and scholastic tests; - (iii) his/her physical development and condition; - (iv) the educative circumstances within which he/she is;
+- (i) works which the child him/herself brings up, e.g., schoolwork, drawings, written texts, etc.; - (ii) learning abilities, as manifests with the help of intelligence media and scholastic tests; - (iii) his/her physical development and condition; - (iv) the educative circumstances he/she is in; - (v) projective and other techniques for determining how he/she subjectively faces life;

-- (v) projective and other techniques for determining how he/she subjectively faces life; - (vi) how he/she is constituted hereditarily, and structurally.
+(vi) how he/she is constituted hereditarily, and structurally.

-Ter Horst (258, 104) emphasizes that the orthopedagogic evaluator him/herself is the primary aid he/she must consider because he/she primarily involves him/herself professionally.
-Indeed, he/she must model correct fundamental pedagogical relationships.
+Ter Horst (258, 104) emphasizes that the orthopedagogic evaluator him/herself must be considered as primary because he/she involves him/herself professionally.
+Indeed, he/she must model correct fundamental pedagogic relationships.
 Therefore, he/she must continually work on him/herself and try to improve his/her own shortcomings.
 Moreover, Ter Horst (258, 105 [in Dutch]) stresses that "Love is the precondition for orthopedagogic activity".

-To summarize an orthopedagogic conversation, this evaluative activity, initially, is subjective, and includes a subjective movement to or a merging with (co-experiencing) the world of the child restrained in becoming adult.
-It is a pedagogical situation because an adult and child are with each other, and authentic pedagogic aids are implemented to allow the conversation to flourish.
+To summarize an orthopedagogic conversation, this evaluative activity is initially subjective, and includes a subjective movement, or a merging with (co-experiencing) the world of the child restrained in becoming adult.
+It is a pedagogic situation because an adult and child are with each other, and authentic pedagogic aids are implemented to allow the conversation to flourish.